adaltas/node-nikita/src/file/download.coffee.md

 *   `md5` (MD5 Hash)
     Hash of the file using MD5.
 Used to check integrity
 *   `mode` (octal mode)
     Permissions of the target.
-If specified, mecano will chmod after download
+If specified, nikita will chmod after download
 *   `proxy` (string)
     Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.